-- Qualify for the WVU Scholarship of Distinction Level 1 (more information: https://admissions.wvu.edu/cost-and-aid/scholarship-chart)
+- Qualify for the WVU Climb Higher Level 1 Scholarship (more information: https://www.wvu.edu/admissions/scholarships/first-time-freshmen)

 - Students shall be majoring in Management Information Systems or Entrepreneurship in the Chambers College or minoring in Entrepreneurship in the Chambers College while majoring in Computer Science in the Statler College.

-- Complete an application (add a button for a link to the application on this page)
+- Complete an application (linked on this page)